CeraVe , a brand recommended by dermatologists, yes but…

 ToggleWhy Is CeraVe Ultra-Light Moisturizing Lotion So Popular?

 Developed with dermatologists, CeraVe Ultra-Light Moisturizing Lotion is marketed as a lightweight, non-comedogenic facial moisturizer that hydrates while providing SPF protection.
-Its formula includes key ingredients like ceramides and hyaluronic acid—both known to support the skin’s natural barrier and moisture levels.
+Its formula includes key skincare ingredients explained by science, such as ceramides and hyaluronic acid—both known to support the skin’s natural barrier and moisture levels.
+This product is often recommended for daily use, especially for those with combination or oily skin types, thanks to its matte finish and non-greasy feel.

-Heres how the brand presents the product on its website:
+Here’s how the brand presents the product on its website:

-« CeraVe Ultra-Light Moisturizing Lotion for normal to oily skin includes broad spectrum SPF 30 sunscreen to help protect skin from sun damage, which can lead to premature signs of aging and skin cancer (when used as directed with other sun protection measures) plus hyaluronic acid and three essential ceramides to hydrate and help restore the skin’s barrier all while leaving a matte finish. »
+> “CeraVe Ultra-Light Moisturizing Lotion for normal to oily skin includes broad spectrum SPF 30 sunscreen to help protect skin from sun damage, which can lead to premature signs of aging and skin cancer (when used as directed with other sun protection measures) plus hyaluronic acid and three essential ceramides to hydrate and help restore the skin’s barrier all while leaving a matte finish.”

 Active Ingredients:

-– Avobenzone 3%
+* Avobenzone 3%

-– Homosalate 10%
+* Homosalate 10%

-– Octisalate 5%
+* Octisalate 5%

-– Octocrylene 2.7%
+* Octocrylene 2.7%

-Inactive Ingredients (partial list)
+Inactive Ingredients (partial list):

 Water, Glycerin, C12-15 Alkyl Benzoate, Methyl Methacrylate Crosspolymer, Ceramide NP, Ceramide AP, Ceramide EOP, Sodium Hyaluronate, Cholesterol, Carbomer, Phenoxyethanol, Disodium EDTA, Hydroxyacetophenone, Sodium Polyacrylate…

-At first glance, you’ll notice beneficial ingredients like glycerin, ceramides, and sodium hyaluronate—all excellent for supporting hydration and barrier function.
-However, a closer inspection reveals several problematic ingredients that are widely debated in skincare and environmental circles.
+At first glance, you’ll notice beneficial cosmetic ingredients like glycerin, ceramides, and sodium hyaluronate—all excellent for supporting hydration and barrier function.

 - Homosalate – a UV filter under scrutiny as a potential endocrine disruptor.